TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

    :Type:
          string
    :Description:
          Name of the database table.
-Must be configured in $TCA array, otherwise it cannot be processed.
+Must be configured in :php:`$TCA` array, otherwise it cannot be processed.